 We’re growing!
 Starting Aug.
 31st, The Woodlands office will be located at 18354 I-45 South, Suite 300 Shenandoah, TX 77384 Stay tuned for exciting updates to come.

 Arm Lift Surgery In Houston

 Often referred to as an Arm Lift, Brachioplasty is a commonly performed surgery for anyone that has excess or sagging skin on their arms.
 Whether the unwanted skin is from significant weight loss or normal aging over time, Board-Certified Plastic Surgeon Dr. Scott Reis applies his years of experience and skill to provide a more sculpted, defined appearance to the arms.

 Excess and sagging skin can cause one to feel self-conscious or frustrated with their physical appearance.
-Brachioplasty surgery can help restore a sense of confidence by tightening tissue in the arms and targeting stubborn pockets of fat in the area.1 As we age, one of the most common cosmetic changes we see is a loss of skin elasticity.
-This procedure offers a solution for those that have not been able to achieve tighter, more toned arms through diet and exercise.
+Brachioplasty surgery can help restore a sense of confidence by tightening tissue in the arms and targeting stubborn pockets of fat in the area.
+As we age, one of the most common cosmetic changes we see is a loss of skin elasticity.
+This aesthetic body procedure offers a solution for those that have not been able to achieve tighter, more toned arms through diet and exercise.

 Preparing for Brachioplasty

 During the initial consultation with Dr. Reis, your cosmetic goals and expectations will be discussed in detail.
 Once your medical history is reviewed and a physical exam is performed, Dr. Reis will offer his professional advice and suggestions to determine if an Arm Lift is the right option for you.
 Your comfort is extremely important to us.
 We encourage you to ask all of your questions and voice any concerns you may have during your appointment in our office.